Sikorsky CH-53 Sea Stallion: United States

 The CH-53/HH-53 has seen considerable use in warzones and served in various conflict during its service.
 It was first used in the Vietnam War, often recovering downed aircraft and evacuating personnel.
 The CH-53D served alongside the CH-53A through the latter portion of the US's presence in Vietnam; both types played a critical role at the end of the conflict, performing evacuations of personnel during Operation Frequent Wind.

 U.S. Air Force HH-53 Super Jolly Green Giants were the primary search-and-rescue helicopter in Southeast Asia between 1967 and 1975, inserted the Operation Ivory Coast rescue team into the North Vietnamese prison camp at Son Tay in 1970, and carried the USMC and Air Force Security Forces who attempted to rescue the crew of SS Mayagüez.
 Marine-flown Navy Sea Stallions were the rotary-wing element of Operation Eagle Claw, the attempted rescue of American hostages in Iran in 1980 that ended in disaster and embarrassment at "Desert One".
 Marine CH-53s were used in Grenada during Operation Urgent Fury.

-The CH-53 was operated by the Air Force, United States Marine Corps and U.S. Navy in support of Operation Iraqi Freedom.
+The CH-53 was operated by the Air Force, Marine Corps and Navy in support of Operation Iraqi Freedom.
 It is also operated by all three services in support of Operation Enduring Freedom in Afghanistan.
 It was in the Afghan theatre than the final operational missions of the CH-53D fleet were performed during February 2012.

 On 17 September 2007, VMM-263 of the USMC was deployed with ten MV-22B Ospreys, a tiltrotor aircraft.
 The V-22 has been the primary replacement for the USMC's fleets of CH-53Ds and CH-46E Sea Knights, but not the more powerful CH-53Es; instead, the in-development CH-53K is planned to supplant the Navy and USMC CH-53E fleets.

 During September 2011, HMH-463 replaced its CH-53Ds with CH-53Es.
 HMH-363 and HMH-362 are to operate D-models until the squadrons are deactivated.
 Both units are to be reactivated as MV-22 and CH-53K squadrons respectively.
 Several CH-53D helicopters will be retained for the 3rd Marine Regiment for training.
 HMH-362 retired the last CH-53Ds after its combat deployment in August 2012 and decommissioned in November 2012.